houstonwarren/GBQ.jl/README.md

 # GBQ.jl
-Generalized Bayesian Quadrature Using Spectral Kernels
+Paper code for Generalized Bayesian Quadrature Using Spectral Kernels, published at UAI 2022 by Houston Warren, Rafael Oliveira, and Fabio Ramos.

 ## Instructions